ShiiRochi/react-callable/README.md

 `dynamicRoot` is a special mechanism, that allows you to pass reference to a target element as the very last argument into a call (at least it should be second arg, take it into account, examples below)

+Also you can pass no params at all into createCallable.

 ### Examples

 ### Example 1 - Async: